Key Takeaways:

 Incorrect use

 Failure to comply with your doctor’s advice on how to use these drugs may give rise to antibiotic resistance.
-Often, patients assumed there is no need to complete a full course of treatment when their condition improves midway.
+Often, patients assume there is no need to complete a full course of treatment when their condition improves midway.
 This can enable some bacteria to survive and develop resistance to the particular drug.

 Poor diagnostics